securesauce/vscode-precaution/README.md

-# Template for VS Code python tools extensions
+# Precaution extension for Visual Studio Code

-This is a template repository to get you started on building a VS Code extension for your favorite python tool.
-It could be a linter, formatter, or code analysis, or all of those together.
-This template will give you the basic building blocks you need to build a VS Code extension for it.
+A Visual Studio Code extension with support for the Precaution static analysis tool.

 ## Programming Languages and Frameworks